 How Does Microlearning Improve Learning and Transfer of Training?

 Microlearning can help employers to assist their employees to execute their tasks better and obtain long-term skills for professional growth.
-Microlearning’s tiny learning bytes promote internal communication by establishing fluid routes for information transmission and increase knowledge retention.
+Microlearning’s tiny learning bytes promote internal communication by establishing fluid routes for information transmission and increasing knowledge retention.

 The pressure to finish work quickly frequently influences employee performance.
 So, it can be challenging to persuade employees to take time out of their day to complete courses.
 Let alone do it with passion and serious consideration.